alexsmbaratti/Pixel-Shelf/README.md

 .quit
 ```

-4. Run `node-sass --omit-source-map-url sass/styles.scss public/stylesheets/styles.css` from the project folder to build
+4. Run `npx node-sass --omit-source-map-url sass/styles.scss public/stylesheets/styles.css` from the project folder to build
    the CSS
-5. Create folders for images and covers according to the following file structure: ./public/images/covers
+5. Create folders for images and rating icons according to the following file structure: ./public/images/ratings
 6. Create a `config.json` file
 ```json
 {